Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: LLMs in Music Recommendation: Evaluation

 Multiple studies from the NLP domain \cite{rahnamoun2025multi,long2025llms,sun2022bertscore,chen2023menli,song2025good,miehling2025evaluating,rahnamoun2025multi} have outlined other pitfalls in evaluating LLM-generated text, besides those mentioned before.
-We identify risks stemming from the model itself and its intricacies; related to the characteristics of the generated output; and associated with the evaluation metrics.
-We discuss further several of them, although, this list is not meant to be exhaustive.
+We identify risks stemming from the model itself and its intricacies, related to the characteristics of the generated output, and associated with the evaluation metrics.

-\paragraph{Output-Related Risks} In generative tasks, where the output can take many possible forms, recent research stemming from the NLP field has identified several evaluation-related risks.
-First, the length of the generated text has been shown to strongly influence evaluation outcomes when using both n-gram–based and semantic similarity–based metrics~\cite{rahnamoun2025multi}. \textit{Because LLMs often generate longer texts than the ground-truth references, computing evaluation metrics on automatically summarized outputs—using simple extractive summarization methods—can, in practice, significantly improve the alignment of automatic metric scores with human judgments.} Second, \citet{long2025llms} show that all LLMs exhibit significant biases across various output formats (e.g., multiple-choice question formats, text wrapping styles, or list structures) spanning a wide range of benchmarks. \textit{Several strategies to mitigate these biases are proposed, including (1) incorporating format demonstrations in the prompt and (2) repeating format instructions multiple times within the prompt.}
+\paragraph{Output-related Risks} In generative tasks, where the output can take many possible forms, recent research in NLP has identified several evaluation-related risks.
+First, the length of generated text has been shown to strongly influence evaluation outcomes for both n-gram-based and semantic similarity metrics~\cite{rahnamoun2025multi}.
+Because LLMs often generate substantially longer outputs than ground-truth references, automatic metrics may penalize otherwise relevant or high-quality generations due to length mismatches rather than content quality.
+Recent work shows that computing evaluation metrics on automatically summarized outputs, using simple extractive summarization methods, can significantly improve the alignment between automatic scores and human judgments.
+Second, \citet{long2025llms} show that all LLMs exhibit significant biases across various output formats (e.g., multiple-choice question formats, text wrapping styles, or list structures) spanning a wide range of benchmarks. \textit{Several strategies to mitigate these biases have been proposed, including (1) incorporating format templates or demonstrations in the prompt and (2) repeating format instructions multiple times within the prompt.}